 Christiane Wagner has experience as a university professor and researcher since 2007.
 Her career in this regard began after her master’s degree in science of communication (with honors) at the University of São Paulo, as a lecturer, teacher assistant, and scientific initiation advisory in communications design, graphic and product design, design history, and design research methodology.

-Furthermore, after her PhD thesis in the sciences of art and aesthetics at the University of Paris 1 Panthéon-Sorbonne (magna cum laude) and her PhD thesis in architecture and design (with honors) at the University of São Paulo (USP), her research focused on contemporary image analyses of concept innovation, architecture, design, arts, media, urban planning, public policy, and cultural studies.
+Furthermore, after her Ph.D. thesis in the science of art and aesthetics at the University of Paris 1 Panthéon-Sorbonne (magna cum laude) and her Ph.D. thesis in architecture and design (with honors) at the University of São Paulo (USP), her research focused on contemporary image analyses of concept innovation, architecture, design, arts, media, urban planning, public policy, and cultural studies.
 In this regard, she worked as a visiting researcher professor (post-doctoral fellowship CAPES 2014–2018) at the Institute of Arts, UNICAMP in the aesthetics and science of communication (habilitation for a teaching career in higher education, venia legendi).
-Since 2019, her research lines concentrate on the arts, global visual media concerning international politics, environmental, and urbanization issues.
+Since 2019, her research lines concentrate on cultural, media, and image studies, as well as the interface of architecture, film, art, design, digital media, global visual media concerning international politics, postcolonial aesthetics, environmental, and urbanization issues.